ruby-hyperloop/todo-tutorial/README.md

 + Hyperloop is just Ruby, so you are free to use all of Ruby's rich feature set to structure your code.
 For example the `link_item` method is just a *helper* method to save us some typing.
 + The `link_item` method uses the `path` argument to construct an HTML *Anchor* tag.
 + Hyperloop comes with a large portion of the Rails active-support library.
 For the text of the anchor tag we use the active-support method `camelize`.
 + Later we will add proper css classes, but for now we use an inline style.
-Notice that `margin-right` becomes `marginRight`, and that the integer 10 becomes `10px`.
+Notice that the css `margin-right` is written `marginRight`, and that `10px` can be expressed as the integer 10.

-**However** what we really want here is for the links to simply change the route, without reloading the page.
+Notice that as you click each link the page reloads.  **However** what we really want is for the links to simply change the route, without reloading the page.

 To make this happen we will *mixin* some router helpers by *including* `HyperRouter::ComponentMethods` inside of class.